zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

 ### Supported algorithms a user can login with

-Currently, the Gluu server supports these algorithms for login
+Currently, the Gluu Server supports these algorithms for login
 procedures:

 * HS256: [HMAC][hmac] using [SHA-256][sha2] hash algorithm.